T0PEKA/T0PEKA/README.md

 - don't take me seriously unless i tell you that it is!
 - i don't use tone tags. if you need it, please tell me
 </br></br>
+### What do you mean that's child labor?
+What even is child labor?
 - i'm into **genshin impact**, ddlc, deltarune, **danganronpa**,
 </br>**object shows (mainly bfb)**, cookie run ovenbreak
 </br></br>